Smoked Pulled Pork

 Once wrapped, continue cooking the pork it until it is soft & tender.
 You’ll know when your pork is cooked when you insert a probe into the meat and it feels soft like butter.
 The target internal temperature for pulled pork is between 195°f-205°f (90°c/96°c).

 This latter stage of the cook will roughly take between 2-5 hours.
 On average, a pork butt smoked at 275°f/135°c will take between 7-14 hours.
-This is just an estimate though.
-With barbecue, cook times depend on the size of the meat, the temperature of the smoker & even the weather.
-It’s important to cook to temperature & feel, not time!
+Always cook smoked meat to feel & internal temperature though, not time!

 7. Resting